 We have several trained first aiders within the school, and first aid is always available for students – they should ask their teacher if they can report to Reception to speak to a first aider.

-We ask that parents complete the Medical Form so that our school records are up to date.
+We ask that parents complete the medical form (also available from reception) so that our school records are up to date.
 If any change occurs during your child’s time with us, please let us know.

-These should only be taken at school when absolutely necessary.
-Please contact the Lead Firstaider (firstname.lastname@example.org) or any member of the first aid team for information and complete the appropriate form if your child needs to take such medicines while in school.
+Prescribed medicines should only be taken at school when absolutely necessary.
+Please contact the Lead First-aider or any member of the first aid team via reception for information and complete the form to either allow the college hold medication in school or for the student to carry their own medication.
+See below for more details.

 There are regulations regarding medicines in a school setting.
 Only certain medication is allowed to be carried by students whilst in school.
 By law, parents must give written consent for their child to carry medication.
 Students with the following conditions may carry their own medication upon written consent:

-The form for a students to carry or school to hold medicine is available from the left menu.
-Please complete this and return it to Reception.
+The form to request a student to carry their own medication is available the left menu.
+Please complete this form and return it to Reception.

 Some children may need to take precautionary measures before or during exercise, such as using an inhaler.
 If your child needs to have their medication to hand during PE please ensure that they have it with them and are aware that they are allowed to take it out with them.
 A member of the PE staff will gladly take charge of the medication if required.
 Please always ensure that you child’s medication is clearly named.

-If a students is unwell they should not be in school.
+If a student is unwell they should not be in school.
 Please do not send your child to school if they are ill.
-Any students who vomits or has diarrhoea will be sent home.
+Any student who vomits or has diarrhoea will be sent home.

-If a students feels ill or is injured they should always report to Reception, a first aider will assess the situation and take action accordingly, following the college protocol.
-Students ARE NOT PERMITTED to phone home of their own accord.
+If a student feels ill or is injured they should always report to Reception, a first aider will assess the situation and take action accordingly, following the college first aid policy.
+Students ARE NOT PERMITTED to phone home of their own accord as any resulting absence will be unauthorised

 Parents/Carers should ensure contact details are current and that they have arrangements in place for their child to be collected from school should the need arise.
 A responsible adult must collect them.
 Students will generally not be allowed to walk home or catch a bus alone.
-If the first aider sends a students home they will either ask the parent to complete the school leaving book or complete it themselves.
+If the first aider sends a student home they will complete the school signing outbook.

-If a students is ill with sickness or diarrhoea they should remain off school/work for 48 hours after the last bout of sickness or diarrhoea.
+If a student is ill with sickness or diarrhoea they should remain off school for 48 hours after the last bout of sickness or diarrhoea.

 All vaccinations are provided by the Cambridgeshire School Immunisation Team.
 For more information please contact them on Tel: 0300 555 5055 or visit the School Vaccination UK website: https://schoolvaccination.uk/category/vaccinations/